hunterpb70/odin-recipes/README.md

 # odin-recipes
-Going through Odin to review HTML and CSS
+Going through Odin to review HTML and CSS as well as JS